rust-lang/book/second-edition/nostarch/chapter15.md

 heap instead of on the stack.
 But they don’t have many extra capabilities either.
 You’ll use them most often in these situations:

-* When you have a type whose size can’t be known at compile time, and you want to use a value of that type in a context that needs to know an exact size
+* When you have a type whose size can’t be known at compile time and you want to use a value of that type in a context that requires an exact size
 * When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so
-* When you want to own a value and only care that it’s a type that implements a particular trait rather than knowing the concrete type
+* When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type

-We’ll demonstrate the first situation in this section.
-But before we do so, we’ll elaborate on the other two situations a bit more: in the second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
+We’ll demonstrate the first situation in the “Enabling Recursive Types with Boxes” section.
+In the second case, transferring ownership of a large amount of data can take a long time because the data is copied around on the stack.
 To improve performance in this situation, we can store the large amount of data on the heap in a box.
-Then, only the small amount of pointer data is copied around on the stack, and the data stays in one place on the heap.
-The third case is known as a *trait object*, and Chapter 17 devotes an entire section just to that topic.
+Then, only the small amount of pointer data is copied around on the stack, while the data it references stays in one place on the heap.
+The third case is known as a *trait object*, and Chapter 17 devotes an entire section, “Using Trait Objects That Allow for Values of Different Types,” just to that topic.
 So what you learn here you’ll apply again in Chapter 17!

 ### Using a `Box<T>` to Store Data on the Heap